University of South Florida

 He has taught numerous courses for the Judy Genshaft Honors College, the USF Department

 of Philosophy, as well as at New College of Florida.
 These include: · Flourishing: Cultivating Persons, Cultures, & Environments of Well-being· Wander: Perception, Understanding, and Improvisation· Physicians of the Soul: Philosophy, Medicine, and the Goodlife· Health Hermeneutics: Global Perspectives on Environments & Cultures of Well-being· Body Ethic: Practice, Place, and Community· Human Flourishing: Philosophical, Psychological, and Sociological Perspectives· Philosophy of Love and Desire· Love: Subversion and Redemption· Hermeneutics of Love, Friendship, and the Self· Doctor Who?
 Bioethics, Medicine, and the Human Condition· Work and Play: Philosophical and Psychological Perspectives· Media Ethics: Politics, Persuasion, and Communication Technology· Moral Psychology· Phenomenology· Existentialism· Philosophy in Film and Literature

 Dr. Young's primary research interests are in Ethics, Moral Psychology, Phenomenology,

 Philosophical Hermeneutics, and Interdisciplinary Pedagogy.
 He also has interests

-in Philosophy of Art and Architecture, Philosophy of Emotion, Phenomenology of Time
+in Comparative Philosophy, Philosophy of Art and Architecture, Philosophy of Emotion,

-and Improvisation, Ecological Ethics, and Ancient Philosophy.
-His current work investigates
+Ecological Ethics, and Ancient Philosophy.
+His current work investigates the temporal

-the dynamics of perception, emotion, desire, and normative moral intuitions in relation
+dynamics of first-person experience (e.g., perception, emotion, desire, normative

 Contact Dr. Benjamin Young.